 Similarly, we have a secondary settings option for the processor as shown in the image below.

 Configure your secondary settings according to the requirement.

 The below screenshot shows the primary settings of fetcher, parser, and processor.

 3. Mapping sources to target

-The help text says base query to run, which shows root or base of the data to be targeted to import the feeds as content.
-In our example, we have configured as “$.articles.*” because our data resides inside the article key.
+The help text says base query to run, which shows the root or base of the data to be targeted for the Drupal feeds import as content.
+In our example, we have configured it as “$.articles.*” because our data resides inside the article key.
 Look at this path documentation to configure yours.

 - Field Mappings